flipcamp/engagingstudents4/essays/pellegrin.md

 - one introductory chorus played freely, followed by vamp/intro, then head
 - conduct in a medium-slow 4 (hypermetric 2)
-- but must adjust at the end of each chorus due to 7-measure phrase
+- but must adjust at the end of each chorus due to seven-measure phrase
 - AABA form (8+8+14+7)
-- 14-measure bridge divided 8+6
+- fourteen-measure bridge divided 8+6
 - additional points of contact with CPE examples (sets 3 and 4)
 - type of syncopation used in the vamp/intro/outro and bridge
 - greater use of true rubato